X

 Introduction

-Learn how to interact with Cloudera Data Engineering (CDE) on Cloudera Data Platform - Public Cloud (CDP-DC) using command line interface (CLI) and restful APIs.
+Learn how to interact with Cloudera Data Engineering on Cloudera Public Cloud using command line interface (CLI) and restful APIs.

 Prerequisites